 What does no-doc loan really mean?

 “No-doc” loans are actually a bit of a misnomer, but it does mean a lot less paperwork.
-It also refers to linking your business accounts with the lender so they can verify your financials without the exchange of physical documents.
+It also refers to linking your business accounts with the lender so it can verify your financials without the exchange of physical documents.

-“While termed no-doc, these loans often require some basic documentation, such as proof of identity and business existence,” explains Michael Baynes, co-founder and CEO of Clarify Capital, “The no-doc aspect typically refers to the omission of financial documents.”
+“While termed no-doc, these loans often require some basic documentation, such as proof of identity and business existence,” explains Michael Baynes, cofounder and CEO of Clarify Capital.
+“The no-doc aspect typically refers to the omission of financial documents.”

 Can startup businesses qualify for a no-doc business line of credit?